rockettheme/docs/Docs/technical_tips/site/forum_guide.md

 By selecting **Search Forum** from the forum menu, you can search for the forum thread of your choice by keyword or user name.
 These results can be further filtered and sorted by category, posting date range, score, title, view count, and more.

+### Use the Forum Menu

+The Forum Menu appears just below the main site menu as you are browsing the forum, and can make it easier to jump to the information you need.
+You can quickly navigate to recently created topics, see topics that have been posted and have not yet received a reply, and browse your posted topics.

+The menu also gives you direct access to forum-specific search so you can find the information you are looking for directly in the forum with ease.

+![Forum Menu][forummenu]

+:  1. **Index** This button takes you directly to the front page of the forum.
+[35%, 7%, se]
+  2. **Recent Topics** You can quickly find the most recently posted topics on the forum.
+[35%, 13%, se]
+  3. **No Replies** This tool allows you to find topics that have not yet received a reply.
+This is an excellent resource for anyone wanting to lend a hand to fellow community members.
+[35%, 25%, se]
+  4. **My Topics** This button takes you directly to topics you have created.
+It is a great way to follow up on your threads.
+[35%, 34%, se]
+  5. **Profile** You can quickly access your forum Profile to make changes here.
+[35%, 43%, se]
+  6. **Rules** Clicking this takes you directly to the forum rules.
+It's a useful quick reference guide for new users.
+[35%, 49%, se]
+  7. **Search Forum** This button takes you to a powerful search page that scours the forums for the information you need at lightning speed.
+[35%, 55%, se]

+1. **Index**: This button takes you directly to the front page of the forum.

+2. **Recent Topics**: You can quickly find the most recently posted topics on the forum.

+3. **No Replies**: This tool allows you to find topics that have not yet received a reply.
+This is an excellent resource for anyone wanting to lend a hand to fellow community members.

+4. **My Topics**: This button takes you directly to topics you have created.
+It is a great way to follow up on your threads.

+5. **Profile**: You can quickly access your forum Profile to make changes here.

+6. **Rules**: Clicking this takes you directly to the forum rules.
+It's a useful quick reference guide for new users.

+7. **Search Forum**: This button takes you to a powerful search page that scours the forums for the information you need at lightning speed.

 ### Ask the Right Questions

 It can be very difficult to determine the best answer for someone if their question is broad, and without necessary information.
 Your topic title should be clear and concise, and your supporting text should outline the situation you are facing in as much detail as you can provide.